 Verizon, AT&T, and T-Mobile’s network coverage vary a lot by location.

 Thankfully my friend Chris has built an awesome tool on his site CoverageCritic.com where you can literally enter your ZIP code and it’ll tell you which network likely has better performance in your area.

 You can also check independent sites like RootMetrics to see coverage and speed data collected from different users.

-Or, you know, if you’re on the Verizon network right now and it works for you, you can just stick with the Verizon network and switch to a more affordable plan.
+Or if the network you are using right now works for you, you stick with the same network and just switch to a more affordable cell phone plan.

 The second factor is data usage.
 How much data you need plays a big role in determining which plans are right for you.

-The truth is that while many carriers are advertising unlimited plans, you likely don’t actually need unlimited data.
+Many carriers advertise unlimited plans, but the truth is you likely don’t actually need unlimited data.

 So odds are that 82% of you reading this right now will be perfectly fine with a 15GB to 30GB plan, or right around the $25 to $30 price points.

 Third is features.
-For some people, certain features like Wi-Fi calling, eSIM support, 5G access, international calling, or international data roaming will be important to them.
+For some people, certain features like Wi-Fi calling, eSIM support, 5G access, international calling, or international data roaming are important to have.